alcideio/circleci-alcide-orb/README.md

 # Alcide Kubernetes Advisor CircleCi Orb
 All orbs are tested with .circleci/config.yaml of this repo.
-Finished orbs will be published to the public CircleCi orb repository under the anchore namespace.
+Finished orbs will be published to the public CircleCi orb repository under the alcideio namespace.

 * To test orb changes, create a branch that starts with `orb_`.
 * Push the `orb_` branch to origin and a `@dev:alpha` version of the orb will be published.